Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Algorithms and Performance Guarantees

-Similar to rotation averaging, we can develop a fast and communication-efficient method to solve translation recovery, which is equivalent to the Laplacian system \eqref{eq:translation_laplacian_system_matrix_form} as shown in \cref{sec:problem_formulation:translation}.
-Specifically, we employ our distributed Laplacian solver (\cref{sec:collaborative_laplacian_solver}) in an \emph{iterative refinement} framework.
+Similar to rotation averaging, we can develop a fast and communication-efficient method to solve translation estimation, which is equivalent to the Laplacian system \eqref{eq:translation_laplacian_system_matrix_form} as shown in \cref{sec:laplacian_systems:translation}.
+Specifically, we employ our collaborative Laplacian solver (\cref{sec:collaborative_laplacian_solver}) in an \emph{iterative refinement} framework.
 Let $M^k_t \in \Real^{n \times d}$ be our estimate for the translation variables at iteration $k$ (in practice $M_t^0$ can simply be initialized at zero).
-We attempt to find a correction $D^k$ to $M^k_t$ by solving the \emph{residual system} corresponding to \eqref{eq:translation_laplacian_system_matrix_form}:
+We seek a correction $D^k$ to $M^k_t$ by solving the \emph{residual system} corresponding to \eqref{eq:translation_laplacian_system_matrix_form}: